opensovereigncloud/libvirt-provider/docs/architecture/README.md

 It is responsible for managing virtual machines over the libvirt daemon.

-Component diagram with description can be found [here](./components.md)
+The component diagram with descriptions is available in the [components guide](./components.md)

 ### Libvirt (Daemon)